5 Unique Race Medals That You’ll Want to Earn

 The Momentum Knysna Forest Marathon takes runners through the heart of the Knysna Forest in beautiful South Africa.
 And apart from treating runners to some breathtaking forest scenery, and perhaps even a glimpse of the elusive Knysna Lourie, the first 300 finishers of the marathon distance also receive unique timber shields.

-These coveted timber shields serve as an apt reminder of not only the magical setting of the race, but also the prestige of being one of the first 300 runners to cross the finish line.
-Most definitely a unique race reward that is cherished by many!
+These coveted timber shields serve as an apt reminder of not only the magical setting of the race but also the prestige of being one of the first 300 runners to cross the finish line.
+Most definitely one of the most unique race medals that are cherished by many!

 The big one

-And last, but definitely not least, we have the big daddy of all medals: an Olympic gold.
+And last, but definitely not least, we have the big daddy of all 5 unique race medals: an Olympic gold.
 It certainly isn’t in the cards for most of us mere mortals, but there’s nothing wrong with dreaming, right?
-Based on both beauty and prestige, this is one medal that even the most stubborn medal hater wouldn’t mind adding to his or her own collection.
+Based on both beauty and prestige, this is one medal that even the most stubborn medal hater wouldn’t mind adding this unique race medal to his or her own collection.
 And while most of us will have to be satisfied with admiring it from a distance, even that is often enough to inspire greatness.

 So, whether big medals, unique medals, or the medal of all medals motivate and inspire you, the important thing is to get out there and move.
 Train hard, push those boundaries, and be the best runner that you can be.
 Let your race medals bear witness to and celebrate your effort and the things you’ve overcome.
 You’ve earned it!